isomerpages/moe-ast/_office-of-subject-chapters/Learner Profile/Special Educational Needs Chapter.md

 <p>
 The SEN Chapter @ AST is made up of a committed and passionate group of teachers which comprises our Teacher Leaders Learning Needs (SEN).
 <br><br>
-<i>The Teacher Leader community aims to strengthen and leverage a vibrant community of educators by providing pedagogical leadership and mentorship to enhance the quality and capability of the teaching fraternity for improved student outcomes.</i>
+<i>The Teacher Leader community aims to strengthen and leverage a&nbsp;vibrant community of educators by providing pedagogical leadership and mentorship to enhance the quality and capability of the teaching fraternity for improved student outcomes.</i>
 <br><br>
 The SEN Chapter facilitates regular Networked Learning Sessions (NLS) and tea meet ups to better support the growth and development of our TLs.
 <br><br>